Northampton loop: Proposed future development

 As funding was not secured, this deadline was not met.
-Nevertheless, in July 2019, Warwickshire County Council's Draft Rail Strategy for 2019-2034 proposed that the station would be opened between 2019 and 2026, with the possibility that at some point additional platforms could be provided on the 'fast' West Coast Main Line lines, in addition to the slow lines via Northampton.
+Nevertheless, in July 2019, Warwickshire County Council's Draft Rail Strategy for 2019-2034 proposed that the station would be opened between 2019 and 2026.
+There is the possibility that, at some point, additional platforms could be provided on the 'fast' WCML tracks, along with the slow lines via Northampton.

 Infrastructure

 The Northampton loop starts at the northern end of Roade Cutting.
-The line is double track and electrified throughout.
+The line is double tracked and electrified throughout.
 There are three tunnels on the Northampton loop, the longest of which is Hunsbury Hill Tunnel between Roade and Northampton, which is 1152 yard long.
-There are two shorter tunnels between Long Buckby and Rugby, these are Watford Lodge Tunnel at 115 yard, and Crick Tunnel at 595 yard.
+There are two shorter tunnels between Long Buckby and Rugby: Watford Lodge Tunnel at 115 yard, and Crick Tunnel at 595 yard.
 The line crosses the Pulpit Bridge (or "Armchair Bridge") between Rugby and Long Buckby.